What are the Requirements for Baptism?

 We hope that parents choose godparents who will take an active role in the faith formation of their child.

-- In order to be a godparent, a person must be a practicing Catholic who has received the sacraments of Baptism, First Holy Communion, and Confirmation; if married, they must have been married in the Catholic Church.
+- * In order to be a godparent, a person must be a practicing Catholic who has received the sacraments of Baptism, First Holy Communion, and Confirmation; and/if married, they must have been married in the Catholic Church.
 One godparent is required, male or female.

 When will we receive the baptism certificate?

-After the baptism, we will present you with a baptism certificate with the parents’ names.
-If your child ever needs a copy of their baptism certificate later, perhaps for school registration or for marriage, you can contact the parish office.
+After the baptism, we will present you with a baptism certificate with all details of the baptism, (Names of child, Parents, Godparents, Date, and deacon or father name.)
+If your child ever needs a copy of their baptism certificate later for other sacraments; perhaps for school registration or for marriage, you can contact the parish office if the child is under 18.

 Is there a fee?

 No fee is required, but many parents choose to make a donation at the time of the child’s baptism.
 These generous donations help fund the baptism preparation program and supplies involved.
-If you would like to make an offering you may bring it to the baptism or mail or drop it off in the parish office.
-This offering goes to the Church and not to the celebrant of the sacrament.
+If you would like to make an offering you may bring it to the baptism or mail or drop it off at the parish office.

 What happens during baptism classes?